TIAM -- A Metric for Evaluating Alignment in Text-to-Image Generation: Conclusion, Limits and Perspective

-This work was granted access to the HPC resources of IDRIS under the allocation 2022-AD011014009 made by GENCI.
-This publication was also made possible by the use of the FactoryIA supercomputer, financially supported by the Ile-De-France Regional Council.
+\paragraph{Acknowledgement} This work was granted access to the HPC resources of IDRIS under the allocation 2022-AD011014009 made by GENCI.
+This publication relied on the use of the FactoryIA supercomputer, financially supported by the Ile-de-France Regional Council.

 { }